Last Updated on by Artem

-While this is not the absolute best office chair for neck pain (as it is still a budget ergonomic option) chair, it certainly comes equipped with some pretty spectacular characteristics…especially when you factor in its price!
+While this is not the absolute best office chair for neck pain (as it is still a budget ergonomic chair option) chair, it certainly comes equipped with some pretty spectacular characteristics…especially when you factor in its price!

 2D adjustable headrest – you can lift the headrest up or lower it down in order to find a perfect fit.
 You can also change its angle so it fits you even better!

-Lumbar support is ideal for anyone also experiencing back pain while sitting.
+Adjustable lumbar support is ideal for anyone also experiencing back pain while sitting.
 This particular lumbar support is not adjustable so you want to make sure it fits you well.

-- 265 pounds weight capacity
+- Supports up to 265 pounds

 - High-density cushion sponge

-- Rocking mechanism
+- Rocking mechanism with height adjustment

 - Breathable mesh back